pughlab/crescent/doc/Runs_Seurat_v3_MultiDatasets_DGE.md

 Description
 ================
-Runs Seurat version 3 scRNA-seq data QC and normalization The input is a table with paths to datasets and parameters for QC Datasets can be in either MTX or TSV format (descriptions below).
+Runs Seurat version 3 scRNA-seq data QC and normalization<br />
+The input is a table with paths to datasets and parameters for QC<br />
+Datasets can be in either MTX or TSV format (descriptions below).

 The pipeline is based on these Seurat tutorials:<br />